loning/zeckendorf-hilbert/docs/euler-article/gls-union/00-start/01-reading-guide_en.md

 3. Explaining known phenomena
 4. Predicting new phenomena

 These will all be discussed in the tutorial.
+Please note that **many points in this tutorial (especially regarding consciousness and ultimate ontology) remain in the theoretical hypothesis stage**.

 ### Q5: What can I do after reading?